 The job of an attendant is simple, they are to aid their Kaioshin in any way they can.
 Making tea, reminding them of the time, or protecting them if the need arises.
 Though the attendant’s responsibilities are simple, they are demanding, requiring the attendant’s full attention.
 The responsibilities of a disciple, on the other hand, can be quite daunting, being tasked with learning all that the Kaioshin position requires and undergoing special training.

-Next in Line.
-Gain the Kaioshin Garb Apparel (see – Kaioshin).
+-[Passive]: Gain the Kaioshin Garb Apparel (see – Kaioshin).

-You gain access to one of the following Special Items (decided by your ARC):
+-[Passive]: You gain access to one of the following Special Items (decided by your ARC):

-• A set of Potara Earrings.
+- A set of Potara Earrings.

-• Z-Sword.
+- Z-Sword.

 Kaioshin

 The Kaioshin are the watchers and guiding forces of the universe.
-They create the impetus for new life, and govern over Otherworld.
+They create the impetus for new life, and govern over the Otherworld.
 It is a position of the highest order, sometimes being held by only a single person.
 Though, in some universes, there are multiple Kaioshin.

 Kaioshin are chosen from the very best of Shinjin, most commonly from one born of the golden fruit.
 However, some Kaioshin choose less prominent individuals to take their place.